 Sec.
 12-257 – Duties of short term rental representative.

 Whenever any short term rental is required to be registered under this Article, the owner shall be designated as the short term rental representative or appoint a person to serve as the short term rental representative.
-The owner shall notify the County Administrator or designee in writing of the appointment within five days of being required to make such appointment, and shall thereafter notify the County Administrator or designee of any change of the short term rental representative within five days of such change.
+The owner shall notify the Board of Commissioners or their designee in writing of the appointment within five days of being required to make such appointment, and shall thereafter notify the Board of Commissioners or their designee of any change of the short term rental representative within five days of such change.

 The designation of a short term rental representative does not relieve the owner of the responsibility to comply with all state and local statutes and ordinances.
 Further, a short term rental representative who accepts the designation to act on behalf of a property owner is held to the same standard as the property owner with respect to compliance with all statutes and ordinances and may be cited for non-compliance with any code, rule or ordinance applicable to the short term rental.